Broadband speed estimates

-How accurate is the estimate?
+How accurate is my speed estimate?

-Is there anything I can do to make my Broadband faster?
+Is there anything I can do to make my broadband faster?

 First, check your broadband has the best possible set-up.
 You can find lots of useful tips on how to do this by taking a look at how to get the best broadband speed.

 Then test the speed of your line to check you're getting within the estimated speed range we have given you.